pchavanne/yadll/docs/user/tutorial.rst

 We now create a :class:`yadll.model.Model`, that is the class that contain the data, the network, the hyperparameters and the updates function.
-As a file name is provided, the model will be saved (see Saving/loading models).
+As a file name is provided, the model will be saved (see `Saving/loading models`_).

 .. code-block:: python

     # create the model
     model = yadll.model.Model(name='mlp with dropout', data=data, file='best_model.ym')

-We define the hyperparameters of the model and add it to our model object.
+We define the hyperparameters(see `Hyperparameters and Grid search`_) of the model and add it to our model object.

 .. code-block:: python